What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 Bird Watching

 Costa Rica is home to a huge array of incredible species in the animal kingdom.
 With thousands of different types of birds calling this land their home, there is ample opportunity to admire these majestic creatures.
-Observing tropical birds in their natural habitat is an activity that you can do from the comfort of a balcony at a vacation rental or deep in the wilderness.
+Observing tropical birds in their natural habitat is an activity that you can do from the comfort of your own balcony or deep in the wilderness.

 Surfing